 Ride safely.

-Since 1992, our personal injury attorneys at the Pines Salomon Injury Lawyers, APC. have been fighting for the people.
+Our personal injury attorneys at the Pines Salomon Personal Injury Lawyers. have been fighting for the people.
 Now, when those injured in car accidents or motorcycle accidents need financial help, or for the families that need to know that the loss of a loved one could have been prevented, there is a personal injury law firm in San Diego that is on their side.